Chalarangelo/30-seconds-of-code/snippets/uniqueElementsByRight.md

 title: uniqueElementsByRight
 tags: array,intermediate
 firstSeen: 2018-07-18T20:49:07+03:00
-lastUpdated: 2020-10-22T20:24:44+03:00
+lastUpdated: 2021-10-13T19:29:39+02:00
 ---

 Finds all unique values of an array, based on a provided comparator function, starting from the right.

-- Use `Array.prototype.reduceRight()` and `Array.prototype.some()` for an array containing only the last unique occurrence of each value, based on the comparator function, `fn`.
+- Use `Array.prototype.reduceRight()` and `Array.prototype.some()` to create an array containing only the last unique occurrence of each value, based on the comparator function, `fn`.
 - The comparator function takes two arguments: the values of the two elements being compared.

 ```js